-Summary: Archover are a lesser known P2P investment platform, but having operated since 2014, one of the more established.
+Summary of Archover Review: Archover are a lesser known P2P investment platform.
+Having operated since 2014, it is still one of the more established.
 It focuses entirely on business loans, with sub-divisions based on the loan purpose at a variable interest rate of approximately 6% and 10%.
-This has not seemed a great deal in comparison with other platforms such as Funding Circle, but with the latter’s performance in question in recent times it may make sense to take a closer look at alternatives such as Archover.
-The main product is not for the average Joe though, with a minimum of £1,000 required per individual loan although diversified portfolios have a minimum of £250.
+This has not seemed a great deal in comparison with other platforms such as Funding Circle.
+With the latter’s performance in question in recent times it may make sense to take a closer look at alternatives.
+The main product is not for the average investor.
+A minimum of £1,000 is required per individual loan although diversified portfolios have a minimum of £250.

-I have no current position in Archover, so unable to comment on a current real investor XIRR, but here is how it would compare with other platforms I am invested in which concentrate on business loans:
+Here is how it compares with other platforms I am invested in which concentrate on business loans: